doi-foundation/doi-website/content/more-info.md

 Fake DOI schemes that we are currently aware of are:

-{images to be added}
+www.doi-ojs.org
+www.doie.org
+www.doiref.org
+doi.one
+journalofgeocentriccosmology.org

-We would encourage you to please report any suspicious use of DOI / Digital Object Identifier to us at (mailto:info@doi.org)
+We would encourage you to please report any suspicious use of DOI / Digital Object Identifier to us [at](mailto:info@doi.org)